Compare the best New Zealand dollar buyback rates and exchange New Zealand dollars to pounds

 Use our store finder to search for your nearest currency exchange, then simply take your New Zealand dollars to the store to sell over the counter.
 You'll save on postage fees, but availability varies by location and you'll have fewer deals to choose from compared to selling by post.

-The Currency Club are offering the best New Zealand dollar buyback rate right now at 2.1568.
-At this rate, 1 New Zealand dollar is worth £0.46.
+Currency Online Group are offering the best New Zealand dollar buyback rate right now at 2.2297.
+At this rate, 1 New Zealand dollar is worth £0.45.
 You'll need to place your order online to get this rate which is based on a comparison of 7 foreign exchange companies and assumes you were selling 300 New Zealand dollars by post.

 It can be difficult to exchange leftover New Zealand dollar coins.
 Banks and foreign exchange companies don't generally accept coins because they're expensive to process and transport, so your options for exchanging any leftover shrapnel back into pounds can be limited: